-Gianluca Lazzi, PhD, MBA, is a USTAR Professor and the Chair of the Department of Electrical and Computer Engineering (ECE) at the University of Utah since 2009.
+Gianluca Lazzi, PhD, MBA, is a Provost Professor of Ophthalmology and Electrical Engineering at the University of Southern California.
+He was previously a USTAR Professor and the Chair of the Department of Electrical and Computer Engineering (ECE) at the University of Utah from 2009-2017.
 His research work has been sponsored by several US federal agencies, including the National Institute of Health (NIH), the National Science Foundation (NSF), and the Department of Energy (DOE).
 He has made significant contributions to the fields of bioelectromagnetics, liquid metal electronics, antennas, wireless electromagnetics, magnetic neurostimulation, and computational neuroscience.

 For the past 16 years, he has been working on several research aspects toward the development of an artificial retina to restore partial vision to the blind.
 Dr. Lazzi is a Fellow of the IEEE and a Fellow of the AIMBE.
 He has published over 200 papers in journals, conference proceedings, and books.
 His research work has been featured in publications such as Forbes, the Economist, MSNBC, MIT Technology Review, and several others.

 About Dr. Leung

 Victor C. M. Leung is a Professor of Electrical and Computer Engineering and holder of the TELUS Mobility Research Chair at the University of British Columbia.